The 0–100 match score

 HIGH MATCH

-Strong match across all four dimensions.
-Your capability profile aligns well with what the contracting authority is buying, your size and eligibility signals are appropriate, and the contract value is within your realistic capacity.
+Strong match across all five dimensions.
+Your capability profile aligns well with what the contracting authority is buying, your size and eligibility signals are appropriate, the contract value is within your realistic capacity, and your past performance supports the bid.
 Every HIGH match receives a full 5-step action plan, a funding pathway assessment, and a direct link to the notice on the source portal.
 These are the contracts to act on first.

 → Full action plan delivered